Company logo | Codica

 Step 5.
 Define the deal

-So you have chosen the pricing strategy for SaaS and the key metrics.
-Now it is high time to define your deal.
+You have chosen the pricing strategy for SaaS and the key metrics.
+Now, it is time to define your deal.

 Will your consumers pay for one plan?
 Will there be several different packages?
 Will customers be able to upgrade?